 Buying directly from photographers or their estate administrators, even the most renowned, is the best and safest way to acquire art in the current market conditions, and it gives the collector the opportunity to actively participate in the development of the market value through regular purchases and/or commissions.

 The development in the world of crypto currency has given an important boost to the art market and especially the photo market.

 Non-fungible tokens (NFTs) are unique, and thus not interchangeable.
 For the photo market this means that the time of uncertainty about editions and originality of works is finally over.

 Until recently, one had to live with the fact that the authenticity of a photo is as good as the word of the seller.
 For the first time in the history of the art trade, corresponding contracts can now be concluded that are irrevocable and can be viewed and understood by everyone in the blockchain.

-The Bock-Schroeder Foundation is the first organisation of its kind to incorporate this new technology into the handling of its business.
+The Bock-Schroeder Foundation is the first organisation in its category to incorporate this new technology into the conduct of its business and to release NFT photographs.
 This means that every sale of a print, whether a one-off vintage or an edition of a modern print from a negative, will be subject to a binding smart contract in the blockchain.

 NFT's will change the market for fine art photography for good.

 A limited edition has a fixed number of prints from the beginning of the print run, and the quantity will never change.
 Limited edition prints are identified by two figures: the unique number of the print and the size of the complete edition.

 The first print in a print run of 3 copies for example, will be marked 1/3, and the last work in that run will be marked 3/3.
 The edition number of a limited edition photograph is written in pencil on the back directly on the photographic paper.